TalhaAkhlaq/Keyboard-Joystick/README.md

 # Keyboard Joystick
 - Designed in conjunction with [Taha A.](https://github.com/TahaAkhlaq)

-Inspired by [MaxxStick](https://maxxstick.com/) and [GMK](https://www.gamingmodkits.com/product/keyboardjoystick/2) keyboard-joystick controllers, the enclosure proportions and geometry were recreated in Onshape.
+Inspired by [MaxxStick](https://maxxstick.com/) and [GMK](https://www.gamingmodkits.com/product/keyboardjoystick/2) keyboard-joystick controllers, we recreated the enclosure proportions and geometry and are iterating toward an original in-house design.

 ## Used
 - CAD: [Onshape](https://www.onshape.com/en/)